 In August 2020, the Company received a notice of award of a grant from NICHD to support the development of DARE-PTB1.
-The award in the amount of \$300,000 was for what is referred to as the "Phase I" segment of the project outlined in the Company's grant application, which is ongoing.
-Additional potential funding of up to approximately \$2.0 million for the "Phase II" segment of the project outlined in the grant application is contingent upon satisfying specified requirements, including, assessment of the results of the Phase I segment, determination that the Phase I goals were achieved, and availability of funds.
-There is no guarantee the Company will receive any Phase II award.

-The Company recorded credits to research and development expense of approximately \$20,000 and \$65,000 for costs related to the NICHD award for the years ended December 31, 2022 and 2021, respectively.
+The award of approximately \$300,000 was to be used for what is referred to as the "Phase I" segment of the project outlined in the Company's grant application.
+The Phase I segment ended in July 2023.
+The Company recorded credits to research and development expense for costs related to the NICHD award of approximately \$1,000 and \$20,000 for the year ended December 31, 2023 and 2022.
+The Company received aggregate reimbursements under the award of approximately \$216,000 during the grant period which ended in July 2023.
+No further funds are available under this award for the Phase I segment.